openenergymonitor/guide/source/setup/local.markdown

 ![Input Processing Power](/images/setup/local-log2.png)

-If logging a `Power` value input you will also want to create a corresponding KWh Feed.
+If logging a `Power` value input you will also want to create a corresponding kWh Feed.
 This is done by adding another input process:

 - Choose `Power to KWh` Input Process
 - Create a new KWh feed e.g. `use_kwh` *